What Is Protectionism?

-- Import Quotas - Limiting the number of goods that can be produced abroad and sold domestically limits foreign competition in domestic markets.
+- Import quotas: Limiting the number of goods that can be produced abroad and sold domestically limits foreign competition in domestic markets.

-- Domestic Subsidies - Subsidizing costs or providing cheap loans to domestic companies can increase their competitiveness against foreign imports.
+- Domestic subsidies: Subsidizing costs or providing cheap loans to domestic companies can increase their competitiveness against foreign imports.

-- Exchange Rates - Intervening in the foreign exchange (forex) market to lower a currency's valuation can raise the cost of imports and lower the cost of exports.
+- Exchange rates: Intervening in the foreign exchange (Forex) market to lower a currency's valuation can raise the cost of imports and lower the cost of exports.

-- Administrative Barriers - Excessive government regulations can place huge burdens on foreign imports, making it difficult to sell them in domestic markets.
+- Administrative barriers: Excessive government regulations can place huge burdens on foreign imports, making it difficult to sell them in domestic markets.

 Costs of Protectionism

+There's little question among economists that protectionism is harmful, with costs that far outweigh benefits over the long term.
 Comparative advantage provides much of the rationale for this argument, saying that two countries can benefit from free trade, even if one is more efficient in the production of all goods than the other.

 Arguments for Protectionism

-These arguments seem to hold true in specific situations, but it's difficult to determine cause and effect when looking at why a specific industry has succeeded.
-For example, the U.S. auto industry may have succeeded despite protectionism due to higher quality or better marketing.
+Proponents for protectionism further argue that nearly all developed countries have successfully implemented protectionist programs.
+Yet it's difficult to determine cause and effect when looking at why a certain industry has succeeded.
+The reason may be despite protectionism and due to higher quality or better marketing.